-I regularly receive emails probably from people who are interested in becoming a professional organizer, asking me if I am hiring.
-It occurred to me that I could save them the time writing (or be helpful to people too bashful to write), if I created a blog post with the information I usually write to these folks.
+I regularly receive emails from people who are interested in becoming a professional organizer, asking me if I am hiring.
+It occurred to me that I could save them the time writing (and be helpful to people too bashful to write), if I created a blog post with the information I usually write to these folks.
 That’s worked out well—I also suggest the people who do write me read this post if they haven’t already.

 So here’s what I think you need to do to become a professional organizer:

 Love people.
 In my experience, being a PO is more about the people and less about the organizing.
 Of course you should love organizing as well, but if you don’t love working with people (and if you can’t stop yourself from judging the organizationally challenged), this might not be the field for you.